TrickyTaco11/RobCo-Terminal/README.md

 I recommend using 'Cool-retro-term' by Swordfish90: https://github.com/Swordfish90/cool-retro-term/tree/1.2.0

-The centre of the screen for the script is set in the Terminal.py file line: 168.
+The centre of the screen for the script is set in the 'Terminal.py' file line: 171.

 ## Features

-- **Password Management**: View and change the terminal password.
-- **Username Management**: View and change the terminal username.
+- **User Management**: View and change passwords, usernames, credentials, authorisation.
-- **System Logs**: View and reset system logs.
+- **System Log**: Logs every move you make so you are able to view at anytime, you can also reset the system log.
-- **Error Directory**: Display a list of error codes from various files.
+- **Error Directory**: Display a list of error codes from the fallout series.
-- **Security Management**: Manage security settings and logs.
+- **Security Management**: Manage security settings and security logs.
-- **Hacking Interface**: Simulate hacking attempts with a retro-style interface.
+- **Hacking Interface**: Simulate hacking attempts with fallouts retro-style interface.
-- **Entry Logs**: View and manage entry logs.
+- **Entry Logs**: View, create and clear entry logs just as you would in fallout.
 - **Help Menu**: Get instructions and information about using the terminal.
 - **Exit**: Safely exit the terminal application.